Picture yourself waking up on a lazy Sunday morning, what food favourite do you first think of?

 Kin & Co

 If there’s one thing we know, it’s that Kin & Co are the kings of all things coffee, breakfast and brunch (and lunch, but that’s not what you’re here for, is it?).
-This incredibly aesthetic café has their finger on the pulse of the perfect feed, adding a sweet sticky date hotcake to their breakfast line up for winter.
-There’s rhubarb, blueberry compote, gingerbread ice cream and almond crumble, with hot butterscotch sauce drizzling down the side of the stack, and a sprinkle of blueberry dust and dehydrated rhubarb to complete the decadent dish—what’s not to like?
+This incredibly aesthetic café has their finger on the pulse of the perfect feed, adding buttermilk hotcakes with lemon curd, dulce de leche, wattleseed ice cream, macadamia maple paline and fresh berries to their menu.
+You can even add bacon.

 Billy Kart Kitchen

 The ricotta pancakes at Billy Kart Kitchen are as classic as they come, and make for one of the best breakfasts in Brisbane.
-They're topped with macerated strawberries, strawberry gel and whipped creme fraiche, and have that incredible crunchy outer edge while still retaining their inner fluffiness.
+This season they're topped with fresh strawberries, strawberry gel, strawberry syrup, and have that incredible crunchy outer edge while still retaining their inner fluffiness.
 Totally worth the trip to suburban Annerley for.